 This Chenin Blanc benefits from the Cretaceous soils in the Loir Valley which glint with red from the flint embedded within the underlying limestone.

-The vines are now over 60 years old and comprises clay made from decomposed red flint sitting over chalky limestone.
+The vines are now over 60 years old and the soil comprises clay made from decomposed red flint sitting over chalky limestone.
 The result is a profound white wine that is already drinking beautifully, but will continue to improve for many years.
 There is no sulphur added to this wine at any stage.

 Jean-Pierre Robinot (Les Vignes de l'Ange Vin) Vin de France Juliette Robinot 2009